Adrimapo/vision_final_project/README.md

 Both the center and the projection of the ball will be shown in both dimensions, and then the 3D center will be shown in the 2D image, and the 2D center will be shown in the 3D image.

+## Color spaces
+Using different color spaces for image filtering and point cloud filtering can add more robustness to the detection process.
+HSV color space is often used for image processing because it separates hue, saturation, and value/brightness components, making it easier to work with colors.
+On the other hand, RGB color space is commonly used for point clouds because it represents the color of each point as a combination of red, green, and blue channels.
+By using both color spaces, we can take advantage of the strengths of each space and improve the accuracy of the detection.

 ### Comunication between nodes
 We will use the following diagram to conect the nodes: